 NOTE: A Building Consent can only be obtained from an accredited and registered Building Consent Authority (BCA).
-The Council’s building unit has been accredited by International Audit New Zealand (IANZ) and registered by the Ministry of Business, Innovation & Employment (MBIE).
-Therefore Councils are authorised to process your application for a building consent, inspect the building project during various stages and certify the work at completion of the project.
+The WBCG Councils have all been accredited by International Audit New Zealand (IANZ) and registered by the Ministry of Business, Innovation & Employment (MBIE).
+Therefore these Councils are authorised to process your application for a building consent, inspect the building project during various stages and certify the work at the completion of the project.

 Who is responsible for applying for the Building Consent?